-Britain tries to calm fears over EU trade
+Britain tries to calm fears over EU trade after Brexit

-Britain could seek a temporary "customs union" with Europe after Brexit as it tries to protect manufacturing exports and jobs.
+Britain wants to keep existing customs rules with Europe for about two years after Brexit as it tries to protect manufacturing exports and jobs.

 With a third round of Brexit negotiations due later this month, the U.K. is under growing pressure to clarify its plans for trade and immigration once it leaves the European Union in March 2019.

-The U.K. government said Tuesday in a position paper that it wanted to negotiate new customs arrangements that "facilitate the freest and most frictionless possible trade in goods between the U.K. and the EU."
+The U.K. government said Tuesday in a position paper that it wanted to negotiate customs arrangements that "facilitate the freest and most frictionless possible trade in goods between the U.K. and the EU."

-Officials would seek to maintain a "close association" with the EU during a limited transitional period after Brexit to allow business time to adjust.
+During a limited transitional period after Brexit, the U.K. would seek to retain as many of the existing arrangements as possible to avoid the chaos of an abrupt break with its biggest export market, and to allow time for a new trade deal to be negotiated.

 "One possible approach would be a temporary customs union between the U.K. and the EU," the government said.

-"During this interim period...
-Britain will look to negotiate bold new trade relationships around the world."
+The EU customs union allows goods to move freely, with no tariffs and few checks, between member states.
+If Britain leaves the EU without a new trade deal or transitional arrangements, business and consumers could face massive disruption and higher prices.

+"What business is concerned about ... is the infamous 'cliff edge,'" Britain's chief Brexit negotiator David Davis told the BBC, adding that the transitional period was most likely to last about two years.

-It did not say how long the interim arrangement would last.
-Treasury chief Philip Hammond said earlier this month that Britain may need a transitional period of up to three years to protect the economy from the shock that a clean break with the EU would bring.
+Treasury chief Philip Hammond said earlier this month that Britain may need a transition of up to three years to protect the economy from the shock that a clean break with the EU would bring.

+Davis said the U.K. would also try to negotiate and sign trade deals with countries outside the EU -- such as the U.S. -- but acknowledged they could not be implemented until the Brexit transition period is over.

+The European Commission, which is leading Brexit negotiations on behalf of the other 27 EU states, said the publication of detailed proposals should help move the talks along.

 Related: Brexit voters: Most say economic damage is a price worth paying